kenzinielsen/code-quiz/README.md

 # code-quiz

 ## Purpose
-A javascript fundamentals quiz to test your knowledge!
+A fun quiz to test your knoweledge on JavaScript fundamental's!

 ## Built With
 * HTML